Back to Blog

 How often Google is showing the "Live" badge/pill on Top Stories?

-During the Paris Olympics 2024, our data shows that the distribution between the badgers is as follows:
+During the Paris Olympics 2024, our data shows that the distribution between the badges is as follows:

 • LiveBlog badge/pill is dominating with 66.6%